agiledev-students-spring2024/4-final-project-chef-it-up/CONTRIBUTING.md

     npm install

    ```
-3. from there add codes and to start the front-end and back-end naviagate to those directory and input:
+3. from there add codes and to start the front-end and back-end navigate to those directory and input:
     ```
      npm start
     ```